 - Who (which LLC official) is executing the document

 When completing the online form, much of the information is pre-entered, taken from the entity’s formation documents on file).
 The online form allows you to confirm that information or change it.

-What Are the Fees to File a North Carolina Annual Report?
+What Are the Fees for North Carolina?

 The costs vary by business entity type and whether the company is filing online or by paper.

 |Type of Business||Filing Options||Filing Fees|